pkuzan/aws-basics/lab/aws-basics.md

 ```properties
 logging.file=/var/log/aws-basics/application.log
 ```
-The `start_server script` will also need to be modified.
+The `start_server.sh` script will also need to be modified.
 It will:
-* Create the logging directory
+* Create a logging directory
-* Rotate the file if it exists
+* Rotate the log file if it exists
 * Touch the file

 Remember to substitute your username.